Role of the Council Liaison to Boards and Commissions

 Every two years, following the election of Councilmembers, the Council selects its liaisons to the boards and commissions.
 Council has defined the role of Council liaisons as follows:

-- To provide procedural direction and relay Council's position to the board or commission, and to communicate to the board or commission that the liaison's role is not to direct the board in its activities or work.
+Provides procedural direction and relays Council's position to the board or commission, and communicates to the board or commission that the liaison's role is not to direct the board in its activities or work.

-- To identify and help resolve any problems that may exist with respect to the functioning of the board or commission.
+Identifies and helps resolve any problems that may exist with respect to the functioning of the board or commission.